On Exhibit: Opening and upcoming | Milford Mirror

 The Artist’s View: Traveling the Merritt Parkway, Oct.
 17 through Dec.
 6, Lockwood-Mathews Mansion Museum, 295 West Ave., Norwalk, lockwoodmathewsmansion.org, 203-838-9799.
 Museum open Wed. through Sun. from early April to early January, noon-4 p.m.
 Tours Wed.-Sun., at noon, 1, 2, 3 p.m.
 Adm. adults $10 (45 min.), $20 (90 min.); seniors (62+) $8 (45 min.), $18 (90 min.); students (8-18) $6 (45 min.), $16 (90 min.); free for under 8 and members.
 Ghosts from the Civil War, Oct.
 19, 5:20 p.m.

 *Wilton Historical Society, 224 Danbury Road, (Rt 7), 203-762-7257: New permanent exhibit “Connecticut’s History, Wilton’s Story what do jazz great Dave Brubeck, Raggedy Ann, blues musician Lead Belly, Impressionist J. Alden Weir and soccer Olympian Kristine Lilly have in common?
 Through artifacts and objects, learn about their Wilton roots and connections, and how the town evolved from Colonial times to the present.
 Period rooms in the 1740 Betts House and 1774 Fitch House; c 1860 Abbott Barn’s tool collection; toy collection.
-Currently showing: History Is Here!
-Recent Acquisitions 2012-2017 now through Oct 6, and A Century of Style: Women’s Fashions 1860 – 1960, through Oct 6.
 Colonial Herb Garden.
 Betts Store Museum Shop with American-made home accessories, books, toys, puzzles and more.
 Tues – Sat, 10-4.

 Norwalk Historical Society Museum, 141 East Ave., Norwalk, norwalkhistoricalsociety.org, 203-846-0525.
 Wed.-Sat., noon-4 p.m.; adm $5 adults, $3 seniors and students (ages 6-22), 5/under free.
 Exhibits: New Deal, New Day: WPA Artists at Work and Play and Destination Norwalk: African-American Migration from South, 1940-1970.
 Preserving and Observing: Two Centuries of Norwalk Art Exhibit at Mill Hill Historic Park, 2 East Wall St., Norwalk.
 A Haunting at Mill Hill, Oct.
 12-13 and Oct.
 19-20, Mill Hill, 2 East Wall St., Norwalk.
 Tickets $20.
 Info: MillHillHaunt.com.